Lintel Installation in Yorkshire.

 How do you repair lintels?

 As any builder knows, cracks in masonry can quickly lead to structural problems.
 One way to prevent further damage is to undertake a process known as crack stitching.
 This involves installing stainless steel helical bars into the masonry joints, using anchor resin or grout.
-However, it is important to note that the anchor resin and grouts used are not compatible with porous masonry.
+However, it is important to note that the anchor resin and grouts used are incompatible with porous masonry.
 As a result, any repairs on this type of material should only be seen as a temporary fix.

 How do you know if you need a lintel installed?

 If you are considering replacing your old windows with new PVC windows, it is more than likely that you will also need a lintel installed.
 This should be done before the new windows are measured in case the brickwork needs to be altered.
-Quite often, the brickwork in traditional homes was laid across the timber windows which meant that it did not matter if the brickwork above the window did not line up with the mortar joints.
-When installing a new lintel, it needs to sit across the brickwork above the window to support the weight above.
+Quite often, the brickwork in traditional homes was laid across the timber windows, which meant that it did not matter if the brickwork above the window did not line up with the mortar joints.
+When installing a new lintel, it must sit across the brickwork above the window to support the weight above.
 This means alterations to the brickwork may be necessary.
 However, with proper planning and execution, installing a lintel should not be a difficult task.
 As always, if you have any doubts or concerns, it is best to consult with a professional before undertaking any work on your home.